 As I have shown, we are happy go lucky people who like to leave decisions to the end.
 Ok, we are procrastinators!
 Pure and simple.
 However, we learned our lesson.
 When safety is of importance, we will secure exit plans in advance.
 To this end, we are now much more careful with our arrangements.
 In conclusion contingency planning has become key for us.

-Guess how much we paid for this rescue?
+Guess how much we paid for this rescue (our escape from paradise)?
 Have you ever been saved while travelling?
 We would love to hear from you.